Grand Pacific Drive

 - A soaring scenic flights with NSW Air Flight Training from the Albion Park Regional Airport

-- An action-packed family-fun day at Jamberoo Action Park, one of the largest water theme parks in NSW
+- An action-packed family-fun day at Jamberoo Action Park

-- Visit Killalea State Park, home to a beach affectionately known to locals as "the Farm" which is now a national surfing reserve
+- Visit Killalea State Park, home to a beach affectionately known to locals as "the Farm" which is now a national surfing reserve, and home to ‘The Farms’ markets held monthly

 - Visit the famous Kiama Blowhole